Evgeniya Kanaeva: Career

-Childhood

-Kanaeva was born in Omsk, Soviet Union.
-Her grandmother, a devoted fan of rhythmic gymnastics and figure skating, introduced 6-year-old Kanaeva to rhythmic gymnastics.
-Her first trainer, Yelena Arais (daughter of Kanaeva's later trainer, Vera Shtelbaums), was impressed by her enthusiasm for learning difficult elements.
-Shtelbaums, who worked in the same gymnastics school, recalled Kanaeva spending long hours practicing even though all other students were gone, while her grandmother stood in the corridor waiting to take her home.
-Besides her passion for rhythmic gymnastics, the young Kanaeva was nicknamed 'Mother Teresa' by the training staff and the parents of her childhood friends for her kindness and concern for others.

-Kanaeva was selected to join a group of young rhythmic gymnasts from Omsk for try-outs in Moscow at the age of 12.
-Her performance caught the eye of Amina Zaripova, who was in charge of the youth program.
-Kanaeva was then invited to train at the School of the Olympic Reserve.
-Kanaeva improved quickly under the supervision of Shtelbaums who was in Moscow as fellow Omsk native Irina Tchachina's coach.
-In 2003, at 13 years of age, Kanaeva debuted in international competitions and began winning the junior events, Kanaeva represented ‘Gazprom’ as a junior rhythmic gymnast to take part in the World Club Championship (also known as 'Aeon Cup') in Japan alongside Irina Tchachina and Alina Kabayeva.
-She won the junior title and was presently noticed by the head coach of the Russian national team, Irina Viner.
-She was accepted into the Novogorsk training centre for national team members.

-Rise
+Senior debut

-Kanaeva's rise through the senior ranks was not without difficulty due to Russia's repository of rhythmic gymnasts.
-After the Olympic Games 2004, at which Kabaeva and Tchachina won the gold and silver medals respectively, Kabayeva remained competitive while Vera Sessina and Olga Kapranova rose to become Russia's new leading rhythmic gymnasts, leaving little room for Kanaeva in the competitive sphere.
+After the Olympic Games 2004, at which Kabaeva and Tchachina won the gold and silver medals respectively, Kabayeva remained competitive while Vera Sessina and Olga Kapranova rose to become Russia's new leading rhythmic gymnasts.
 Kanaeva made her senior international debut in 2006 at the International Tournament Schmiden where she won gold in all-around and event finals.
 She competed at the World Cup stage in Mie competing in clubs and ribbon where she finished 5th.

-In summer 2007, Kanaeva competed in World Cup in Corbeil-Essonnes winning the all-around gold medal, she also won gold in hoop, rope and ribbon final defeating Anna Bessonova.
+In summer 2007, Kanaeva competed in World Cup in Corbeil-Essonnes winning the all-around gold medal.
+She also won gold in hoop, rope and ribbon final defeating Anna Bessonova.
 She then competed at the World Cup series in Ljubljana where she won bronze in all-around, rope and silver in clubs.
-At the 2007 European Championships in Baku, Azerbaijan; Kabaeva, Sessina, and Kapranova were chosen to represent Russia.
+At the 2007 European Championships in Baku, Azerbaijan, Kabaeva, Sessina, and Kapranova were chosen to represent Russia.
 However, on the eve of the competition, Kabaeva withdrew because of an injury.
 Viner selected Kanaeva from the reserve team as the replacement.
 Despite the short notice, Kanaeva impressed by winning gold medals in both the individual ribbon and team competition.
 A few months later, she won another gold medal in the team competition at the World Championship in Patras, Greece.